ARTIST’S STATEMENT 2022

 Niki McQueen is a visual artist from Cape Town, South Africa, with a background in Marine Biology.
 After obtaining her MSc, she changed careers and pursued work in web, graphic design, and communications.

-As the COVID pandemic swept the globe, she rediscovered and developed an old technique of making art using solvent printing and mixed media that she learned at school.
+As the COVID pandemic swept the globe, she felt compelled to create and rediscovered, developed and expanded on an old technique using hand-printing and mixed media that she first learned studying art at school.